Leli254/Vidoor/README.md

 ## Contributing
 Contributions are welcome!
 Here's how you can contribute:
-Fork the repository
+-Fork the repository
-Create your feature branch (git checkout -b feature/YourFeature) Commit your changes (git commit -m 'Add some feature') Push to the branch (git push origin feature/YourFeature) Open a pull request
+-Create your feature branch (git checkout -b feature/YourFeature) -Commit your changes (git commit -m 'Add some feature') -Push to the branch (git push origin feature/YourFeature) -Open a pull request

 Please ensure your code follows the project's coding standards and includes appropriate tests.